-In partnership with our leading education providers, we are offering over 300 scholarships in 2021 to not-for-profit staff and board members.
+In partnership with our leading education providers, we awarded 414 scholarships in 2021 to not-for-profit staff and board members.
 These scholarships support building capabilities including, leadership and management skills, technical skills and governance knowledge.

-The following scholarships have been offered to date in 2021:
+The following scholarships have been offered in 2021:

 - CPA Australia – CPA Program Scholarships 2022

 - Australian Institute of Company Directors – Governance Foundations for Not-for-Profit Directors Scholarships 2021/2022

 - Kaplan Business School – Graduate Certificate in Business Administration and Master of Business Administration – 2021